peterdolog/RecommendationsWithClusteringAndReviews/README.md

 # Recommendations With Clustering And Reviews
 This is the github repository for the paper:

-Peter Dolog, Sergio David Rico Torres, Yllka Velaj, Ylli Sadikaj, Andreas Stephan, Benjamin Roth, and Claudia Plant.
+_Peter Dolog, Sergio David Rico Torres, Yllka Velaj, Ylli Sadikaj, Andreas Stephan, Benjamin Roth, and Claudia Plant.
 2025.
-The Impact of Graph Structure, Cluster Centroid and Text Review Embeddings on Recommendation Methods
+The Impact of Graph Structure, Cluster Centroid and Text Review Embeddings on Recommendation Methods._

 We have used python 3.8 and associated libraries.